-To our knowledge, based solely on our review of copies of the reports received by us and written representations by these individuals that no other reports were required since January 1, 2013, except as previously disclosed, all such Section 16(a) filing requirements were met, except that one Form 4 was filed late on behalf of each of Messrs.
-Altman and Walsh in connection with each of their sale of shares of Class A common stock.
+To our knowledge, based solely on our review of copies of the reports received by us and written representations by these individuals that no other reports were required since January 1, 2014, all such Section 16(a) filing requirements were met, except for one late Form 4 filing for five of our independent directors reporting the annual grant of restricted stock units on June 5, 2014 (which grants were exempt from Section 16(b) pursuant to Rule 16b-3 under the Exchange Act).
+These Forms 4 were filed by the Company on behalf of these directors in December 2014.